 A second cut happens when a dribbler penetrates and an off the ball player basket cuts.
 The basket cut can happen during the live dribble or after the dribble is stopped.
 A teammate can basket cut to create a scoring opportunity, and to create space for perimeter player movement.
 The decision to cut is based on an off the ball player reading their check to see if they have lost sight.
 Multiple cuts can happen, but only one cut can happen at a time.

-Since the defense is challenged to stop two things in a row, the second cut tries to take advantage of the defense’s focus on the dribbler.
 A second cut creates a scoring opportunity because the defense is preoccupied with the first offensive action.
 The first action can be a screen away, ball screen or dribble penetration.
 In these video examples the primary action is dribble penetration.
 After dribble penetration the first reaction of the players off the ball is to apply their dribble penetration reaction concepts.
 The second reaction is to have one player use a second cut.

 Why does a Second Cut Work?